joan-morera/SpeciesNet-Improved/README.md

     "predictions": [
         {
             "filepath": str  => Image filepath.
-            "failure": str (optional)  => Failure message encountered during prediction.
+            "failures": list[str] (optional)  => List of internal components that failed during prediction (in this case, only "DETECTOR" can be in that list).
 If absent, the prediction was successful.
             "detections": [  => list (optional)  => List of detections with confidence scores > 0.01, in decreasing order of their scores.
 Included only if "DETECTOR" if not part of the "failures" field.
                 {
                     "category": str  => Detection class "1" (= animal), "2" (= human) or "3" (= vehicle) from MegaDetector's raw output.